ocegba/TRAVEL-ORDER-RESOLVER/README.md

 This labeled data is crucial for training and evaluating our AI model's performance accurately.
 The patterns and associated information in our dataset serve as the foundation for developing a robust model capable of precisely identifying departure and arrival cities in diverse linguistic contexts.

 ## Method
+We initially chose Spacy for Named Entity Recognition (NER), but upon reflection, we decided to switch to Camembert.

+Our decision is grounded in several factors.
+Camembert, being a transformer-based natural language processing (NLP) model, has demonstrated impressive performance across various language processing tasks.
+Trained specifically on French data, it aligns well with our linguistic context, potentially enhancing NER accuracy.

+Camembert's focus on the French language, coupled with strong community support and documentation, makes it a pragmatic choice.
+The model's pre-trained nature for French contributes to improved results compared to more generic models.

 We referred to the process outlined in the [Hugging Face documentation](https://huggingface.co/docs/transformers/tasks/token_classification) to realize this project.